mayankpshahi/Plasma_Care/README.md

-# Plasma_Care
+# PLASMA __CARE(an e-blood bank)
 A Blood Bank Management System named as Plasma Care.
-This is project on blood bank management system website.
-Here I have used Java servlets,HTML,Css.

-# PLASMA __CARE(an e-blood bank)
 # Purpose-
 To easily fulfill the requirement of blood requirement during emergency and make the task less tiring.